Benefits of Corrosion Control Treatment

 Project Funding and Affordability

 We're committed to making wise investments in the future of our drinking water.
 The Bull Run Treatment Projects are funded through business and residential customer rates and by borrowing money over time.
 To keep water rates affordable, we are gradually increasing rates each year to avoid rate spikes.
 We also continue to seek efficiencies in bureau operations and programs and explore financing options for the projects.

 Portland City Council voted on July 8, 2020, to accept a guaranteed maximum price of $17,989,637 from MWH Constructors to serve as the project’s construction manager/general contractor.

 We secured long-term, low-interest federal financing through the Water Infrastructure Finance and Innovation Act.
 Among other benefits, this financing will save ratepayers at least $247 million of debt service over the loan term.

 Financial Assistance Program

 We will continue to assist those who struggle to afford their bill through our expanded low-income assistance program.
 If you’re having trouble affording your bill, our Financial Assistance program may be able to help.

-The Bull Run Treatment Projects are delivering on the City’s policy to promote contracting opportunities with certified Disadvantaged, Minority, Women, Emerging Small Businesses, Service Disabled Veterans Business Enterprises to encourage inclusion and a sustained, vibrant local economy.
+The Bull Run Treatment Projects are delivering on the City’s policy to promote contracting opportunities with certified Disadvantaged, Minority-owned, Women-owned, Emerging Small Businesses, and Service Disabled Veterans Business Enterprises to encourage inclusion and a sustained, vibrant local economy.
 Learn more about subcontracting opportunities for this project.

-Engaging with the community, gathering feedback, and keeping people informed about our Bull Run Treatment Projects is a priority to us.
+Engaging with the community, gathering feedback, and keeping people informed about the Bull Run Treatment Projects is a priority to us.
 Check out our community outreach history and upcoming opportunities to get involved.